matejkrenek/matejkrenek/README.md

 ### Greetings, my name is Matěj Křenek

 Hey, I'm Matěj Křenek.
 By name you can recognize I live in center of a Europe.
 In Czech Republic.
 It is really beautiful country and I love it here.
 My passionate is in web development.
-I have experienes both, with frontend (HTML, CSS, JAVSCRIPT, REACT) and backend (NODEJS, MONGODB, FIREBASE).
-Javascript is my language number one.
-I love the simplicity of it and also that weird equality approach.
+I have real experience both on frontend projects, where I use mainly html, css, javascript and gulp, but also on backend projects, where I use django and postgreSQL for SQL database.

 - ⚡ Skills: HTML, CSS, Javascript, NodeJS, MongoDB, Gulp, GIT, Docker
 - 🌱 I’m currently learning: Django